-The disappointment of Dreamrider should be no real surprise, as Lazerhawk’s last effort, 2013’s Skull and Shark was a largely disposable effort in its own right.
-Its flaws were somewhat forgivable for its earnest attempt to contribute to the then-new darksynth style, and a pair of songs stood out as moments of excellence amid the otherwise dreary and dull recording.
+The disappointment of Dreamrider should perhaps be no surprise, as even Lazerhawk’s best releases, the aforementioned Redline and Visitors, now show their age with repetitive song structures laden with uncomplicated rhythms and melodies.
+The undeniable enthusiasm and excitement in the recordings remains clear, though their monotony makes them difficult to enjoy in the wake of the genre’s incredible evolution.
+Lazerhawk’s last effort, 2013’s Skull and Shark, has fared even worse.
+The album was a largely underwhelming effort upon release, and although its shortcomings were somewhat forgivable for its earnest attempt to contribute to the then-new darksynth style, only a few songs were worth hearing among the otherwise dreary and dull recording.
 As with its predecessors, Skull and Shark struggled under the weight of repetitive compositions, but unlike Lazerhawk’s first two efforts, the melodic features of its audioscape were too bland to compensate for the changeless song structures.

-The first three songs inflict minor wounds on Dreamrider, but “Somnus” is a grievous blow that brings the album to its knees with a fulfillment of Lazerhawk’s potential for mind-numbing music.
-The handful of interesting melodic elements present on Dreamrider‘s opening tracks dissipate entirely before the album even reaches its midpoint, making “Somnus” an irredeemable effort that fails to deliver a single interesting or remarkable moment.
-It drones on for over four minutes with virtually no deviation in its sparse, downtempo delivery, and the result would feel more at home on a debut recording from a young synthwave enthusiast than on the fourth full-length release from an innovator of the genre.
+The first three tracks inflict minor wounds on Dreamrider, but “Somnus” is a grievous blow that brings the album to its knees with a fulfillment of Lazerhawk’s potential for mind-numbing music.
+The handful of interesting melodic elements present on Dreamrider‘s opening tracks are entirely absent on “Somnus,” and the irredeemable effort fails to deliver a single interesting or remarkable moment.
+It drones on for over four minutes with virtually no deviation in its sparse, downtempo delivery, and the result would feel more at home on a debut recording from an amateur producer than on the fourth full-length release from an innovator of the genre.